-Implementation Opportunities More promotion/outreach for bicycling and walking Implementation Challenges Challenge of changing set behaviors.
-Some greenway, bike route, and transit services are not yet complete.
-Transit services are spotty or non-existent in some areas Uncertain funding for new/renovated buses Resources Needed (human Town Staff and partners support. and material) Anticipated Cost TBD Leadership Town Transportation Planner, with support from Recreation and Parks staff, Transportation Advisory Board, Greenways Commission.
+Implementation Opportunities More promotion/outreach for bicycling and walking Implementation Challenges Challenge of changing set behaviors. implementation chancinges Some greenway, bike route, and transit services are not yet complete.
+Transit services are spotty or non-existent in some areas Uncertain funding for new/renovated buses Resources Needed Town Staff and partners support.
+Anticipated Cost TBD Leadership Town Transportation Planner, with support from Recreation and Parks staff, Transportation Advisory Board, Greenways Commission.
 Partners UNC, Chapel Hill Transit, GoTriangle, Carrboro Bike Coalition, Carrboro Business Alliance, Chapel Hill-Carrboro City Schools, Walk Bike NC Fit with Items Reduce Greenhouse Gas Emissions from Motor Vehicle Use by 50% by 2025; Improve and Extend Bicycling and Pedestrian Infrastructure; Improve and Extend Transit Services Time Frame This is ongoing.
 The main consideration for significantly accelerating efforts is identifying people with capacity.
 Next Step(s) Continue, accelerate, and intensify efforts to: O Promote bike to work days; consider doing these weekly.
-Studies have reported long-term increases in bicycling following bike-to-work days. o Work with the Carrboro Bicycle Coalition to put on and publicize ongoing bicycle training.
-O Work with the Carrboro Bike Coalition to hold "Open Streets" days.
+Studies have reported long-term increases in bicycling following bike-to-work days. o Work with the Carrboro Bicycle Coalition to: put on and publicize on- going bicycle training; O Work with the Carrboro Bike Coalition to hold "Open Streets" days.
 O Work with Chapel Hill Transit and GoTriangle to develop and implement a marketing and educational program on carpooling, vanpooling, and transit use.
 Promote official car free, carpool, vanpool, and transit use days.
 O Support the Safe Routes to Schools Program.
 Work with the Carrboro- Chapel Hill City School System and local PTAs to promote bike and walk to school days; consider doing these weekly.
 O Pursue efforts to implement land use and development policies that help ensure destinations for daily needs, such as school, work, and shopping, are within convenient bicycling distance from home.
-Encourage developers to promote multi-modal transportation options. • Promote "park and stroll" programs at schools, where students are dropped off at a remote location and walk or bike the rest of the way to school.
-Research and implement a bike sharing system downtown. • Explore new policies that make driving more expensive and less convenient (e.g. reduced parking supply, increased parking fees, and reduced road speeds).
+Encourage developers to promote multi-modal transportation options.
+Promote "park and stroll" programs at schools, where students are dropped off at a remote location and walk or bike the rest of the way to school.
+Research and implement a bike sharing system downtown.
+Explore new policies that make driving more expensive and less convenient (e.g. reduced parking supply, increased parking fees, and reduced road speeds).
 Lower speed limits for vehicles make bicycling safer and more attractive.
-One study conducted in Germany found that reducing general speed limits led to a significant increase in bicycling.
-Evaluation Criteria Number of students biking or walking to school. • Number of residents biking, walking, or using transit, carpooling or vanpooling to commute to work.
+One study conducted in Germany found that · · · · · · · · · · · · · · · · · · · Fundamenta Cuita di reducing general speed limits led to a significant increase in bicycling.
+Evaluation Criteria Number of students biking or walking to school.
+Number of residents biking walking or wring transit sampeling or Number of residents biking, walking, or using transit, carpooling or vanpacing to compute to work vanpooling to commute to work.
 Increased transit ridership.

-Transportation Recommendation #6: Limit Idling in School Loading Zones
+Transportation Recommendation #5: Limit Idling in School Loading Zones

-Modify Town Code to Limit Idling in School Loading Zones
+Limit Idling in School Loading Zones

 Avoiding idling time has a multitude of benefits including: savings in fuel and maintenance costs, extending vehicle life, and reducing damaging emissions.
 It is especially appropriate to look at school loading zones because they are focal points in Carrboro for vehicle idling, expose a sensitive population to air pollution, and meaningful reductions could be achievable through simple behavior change.
+Outreach resources are available at http://dag.state.nc.us/motor/idle/idle_campaign.shtml.